hemantksingh/messup-learn/fundamentals/web and apis/API Styles.md

 ### Standardising REST APIs

-[JSON API](http://jsonapi.org/) is a spec for standardising REST APIS with a designated media type ` application/vnd.api+json` for content negotiation.
+[JSON API](http://jsonapi.org/) is a spec for standardising REST APIS with a designated media type `application/vnd.api+json` for content negotiation.
 It has a predefined format for fetching data, related resources, sorting, pagination and filtering.

 At first glance, it appears very verbose obfuscating your resource data under JSON API exchange semantics.
 Is it worth adopting for every API you are going to build ?
 Is there a universal standard that covers every use case?
 This [thread](https://news.ycombinator.com/item?id=9280058) captures the essence of the argument about standardising APIs.

-We should not confuse and API with a transport protocol (which is what JSON API seems to do).
-Making transports human readable appears to be a waste of resources.
-Those API's are meant to be consumed by machines and debugging can and should be done with tools, not by enforcing a standard.
-Lets work on improving the semantics and documentation around what constitutes an API e.g. Swagger.
+One commenter in that thread argues that we should not confuse an API with a transport protocol (which is what JSON API seems to do), that making transports human readable is a waste of resources because APIs are consumed by machines and debugged with tools, and that the effort is better spent on the semantics and documentation of the API, e.g. OpenAPI (formerly Swagger).

 If you have large and/or public API which needs to be stable, extensible, will be developed for years, JSON API maybe a good choice.
 It is a lot of overhead for a private API between one client and one server which might be completely reworked in a year.

 ## RPC

 Remote Procedure Call (RPC) is a protocol that one program can use to request a service from a program located in another computer on a network without having to understand the network's details.
-RPC spans the transport layer (TCP) and the application layer in the OSI model of network communication.
-It is dependent on having a **common interface definition** for describing message data types and service definition (available service methods) which happens to be either
+RPC sits above the transport layer (TCP): the session and presentation layers in OSI terms, or simply the application layer in TCP/IP terms.
+It is dependent on having a **common interface definition** for describing message data types and service definition (available service methods), which is either an interface definition language file (Thrift IDL, protobuf, WSDL) or a type shared through a common platform (Java RMI, .NET Remoting).

-In earlier RPC implementations like *.Net Remoting* and *Java RMI* the interface definition was platform dependent.
+In earlier RPC implementations like *.NET Remoting* (legacy, .NET Framework only) and *Java RMI* the interface definition was platform dependent.
 This meant a Java based service could not be invoked by a .Net client and vice versa.
 However a bunch of RPC frameworks made interoperability possible

 ### SOAP

 Xml being platform independent, XML-RPC or SOAP based APIs attempted to resolve the interoperability problem.
-SOAP uses **UDDI** - XML based registry for service description and discovery and **WSDL** for interface definition.
+SOAP contracts are described in **WSDL**. **UDDI**, the XML based registry meant for service discovery, was optional and is defunct (the OASIS committee closed in 2008).

-Ensuring data types of XML payloads in XML-RPC is tough.
-In XML you layer meta data on top in order to describe things such as which fields correspond to which data types.
+XML-RPC types its values with explicit tags such as `<int>` and `<string>`.
+SOAP instead types payloads with XML Schema, layering meta data on top in order to describe which fields correspond to which data types.
 This means a SOAP envelope (message) can be incredibly verbose as compared to a JSON message in a JSON based API such as [Slack API](https://api.slack.com/web)

-SOAP is a network protocol which is routed over HTTP but ignores the existing well understood HTTP specification (HTTP verbs and the error codes are ignored).
+SOAP is a network protocol which is routed over HTTP but mostly ignores the existing well understood HTTP specification: it uses only POST and maps outcomes coarsely to 200 or 500 (a SOAP Fault is a 500).
 Moreover there are inconsistencies in different implementations of SOAP by different vendors therefore it still suffered from some degree of **platform coupling**.

 ### Thrift